kqr/qweyboard/README.md

 Language Variants
 -----------------

+langauges directory. standard is only an example. standard is not english. english needs to be added

 At the moment, only Swedish exists as a variation.
 The way this is done is very ad-hoc and unresearched, by simply replacing left I, O and E with Å, Ä and Ö in